 Is Muscle/Mass Genetic and How Does It Affect Skinny Fat?

-Thus, the vast majority of human beings — nearly all — have no idea what their genetic muscle/mass measurements are and never have.
+The vast majority of human beings — nearly all — have no idea what their default genetic muscle fiber/tissue/mass measurements are and never have.
 Their doctors do not know.
 No one knows.
-But we do know that many people are born with less muscle mass.
-Just as we know genetics play a significant role in how much muscle a person can build (17, 18, 19, 20, 2, 12), including the BCL6 gene.
+But we do know that many people are born with less muscle.
+Just as we know genetics play a significant role in how much muscle a person can build (19, 20, 21, 22, 2, 12) — how easy or how hard it is for each person to add muscle mass and maintain it — including the BCL6 gene.

 What Happens When a Person is Born with Deficient Genetic Default Muscle/Mass Tissue?